 ON THIS PAGE: You will read about the scientific research being done now to learn more about astrocytoma and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Doctors are working to learn more about astrocytoma, ways to prevent it, how to best treat it, and how to provide the best care to children diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your child’s doctor about the diagnostic and treatment options best for your child.

 Improved methods of imaging and surgery.
 Imaging techniques are being developed and refined that help surgeons better pinpoint the tumor’s location to reduce or prevent damage to the healthy parts of the CNS during treatment.

 - Functional MRI (fMRI) is an imaging technique that identifies the parts of the brain that control speech, hearing, vision, touch, and movement.
 The specific locations of these functions are slightly different in every person, so fMRI allows surgeons to plan surgery around these areas.

 - Image-guided stereotaxis allows surgeons to visualize and operate on the brain using three-dimensional outlines of the brain and the tumor.
 Along with specialized software, these images help guide the surgeon to the tumor.
 Tumors that were once considered inoperable often can be removed with this technique.